Cam-4587/Zen-life-yoga-1/README.md

 * When I deployed my project to github pages I discovered that my image files were not displaying and instead showing the alternative text.

-* I discovered that if the image file starts with a forward slash or has spaces in the file then it won't display so I removed these and then the images then on the webpage.
+* I discovered that if the image file starts with a forward slash or has spaces in the file then it won't display so I removed these and then the images were successfully displayed on the webpage.

 ### Chrome Dev tools Dimensions